 Single Page Applications: Pros and Cons

 The pros of SPA development, as with any client-server apps, are that there is a division into the client and the server sides, which can be developed, if necessary, by separate teams.
-In case it is required to change the application interface, there’s no need to make amendments to the business logic, or vice versa.
+In case it is required to change the application interface, there’s no need to make amendments to the business logic or vice versa.

 One more advantage of single page apps lies in their high load speed.
-As a result, we get a beautiful, cutting-edge and super fast web application that updates without page reload.
+As a result, we get a beautiful, cutting-edge, and super fast web application that updates without page reload.

 But, on the other hand, all efforts can be nullified because of the following critical shortcomings:

-Seach engine optimization of single page apps
+Search engine optimization of single page apps

 Originally SPAs are not suitable for SEO needs.
 Since a single page application loads data dynamically and creates a markup, usually search robots can’t see and index such content.
 As a result, a single page app is indexed as an empty page.
-Therefore programmers should additionally create separate pages (more often html pages) for search bots, and together with the webmaster think over the logic to create a website structure to have such content indexed.
+Therefore programmers should additionally create separate pages (more often HTML pages) for search bots, and together with the webmaster think over the logic to create a website structure to have such content indexed.

 Single page apps performance

-As far as the the content of a single page application is created dynamically, it is rendered only after the application has completely loaded and initialized.
+As far as the content of a single page application is created dynamically, it is rendered only after the application has completely loaded and initialized.
 Therefore users can see an empty page or a loading icon within several seconds (unlike traditional HTML pages where the browser renders content as the HTML loads).
 Especially during the first visit of the site when page resources haven’t been cached yet.

-Thus, such a site loses potential clients because these seconds are critical to make a decision: stay or leave the site.
+Thus, such a site loses potential clients because these seconds are critical to making a decision: stay or leave the site.
 For example, Amazon counted that the increase of their pages load by 100 milliseconds automatically lowers their profit by 1%.